1

 32

-A single black bulletin board.
+A single black noticeboard.

 34